aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 ### Ray Jobs

-Glue ray only supports worker type Z.2X and Glue version 4.0.
-Runtime will default to `Ray2.3` and min workers will default to 3.
+Glue Ray jobs use worker type Z.2X and Glue version 4.0.
+These are not overrideable since these are the only configuration that Glue Ray jobs currently support.
+The runtime defaults to Ray2.4 and min workers defaults to 3.

 ```ts
 new glue.GlueRayJob(this, 'GlueRayJob', {